micerin/GetAllBlogsForUserWithGivenblog/ReadMe.md

+WELCOMES.
+THIS IS  PYTHON SCRIPT BLOG.
-This is Python script to grab all blogs for a user in cnblogs.com with one given blog.
+for a users in  cnblogs.com
-Tested with Python 2.7
+with the blogs tested with python latest version python 3.8 this is best website for coders to learn coding in python.